Main - Blog - sun salutation - vinyasa Yoga - yoga postures yoga positions

 Tadasana

-Notes For Beginners!
+Notes For Beginners

 Try to go through the sequence gently if you are not flexible.
 Enter everything with slight resistance for this is safer and healthier.
 Better results come form lightly stretching and less chance of injury.